mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/licensing/add/index.md

     EOF
     ```

-In the above example, your license is named 'my-license'.

-You should then be able to return to the license page in the UI to see your valid license display.
+Return to the license page in the UI to see your valid license display.